Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 In this work, we propose a supervised pruning method to achieve data-free neural network pruning with robustness preservation.
 Our work aims to enrich the application scenarios of neural network pruning, as a supplementary of the state-of-the-art pruning techniques that request data for retraining and fine-tuning.
-With the sampling criterion that we have proposed, we take advantage of simulated annealing to address the data-free pruning as a stochastic optimization problem.
+With our proposed sampling criterion, we take advantage of simulated annealing to address the data-free pruning as a stochastic optimization problem.
 Through a series of experiments, we demonstrate that our method is capable of preserving robustness while substantially reducing the size of a neural network model, and most importantly, without a significant compromise in accuracy.
-It also generalizes on diverse types of models and datasets, including the prediction of credit card fraud and pneumonia diagnosis based on chest x-ray images, which are two typical use cases of AI technologies that solve real-world problems.
+Our evaluation shows that our pruning can generalize on diverse types of models and datasets.
 We remark that the model pruning in the context of data-freeness is a practical problem, and more future studies are desirable to cope with the challenges we report in this work.